 As specified by the law, employers are required to pay overtime to employees for additional hours and also provide at least one 24-hour rest period every week.
 The law does not prohibit compulsory overtime.

-The following 15 public holidays are observed in Côte d’Ivoire:
+The following 15 public holidays are observed in Côte d’Ivoire (in 2018):

 - Jan.1: New Year's Day

 - June 23: Day after Laylat al-Qadr

 - June 25: Korité